 |FUJISUNNY PLAZAs||Conduct joint trial manufacturing and joint development at eight locations worldwide, including Tokyo, to serve as venues for co-creation with our customers.|

-The newly established Fuji Science & Innovation Center plays an important role as the research and development headquarters for the Fuji Oil Group.
+Established in 2016, the Fuji Science & Innovation Center plays an important role as the research and development headquarters for the Fuji Oil Group.

 The facility integrates various measures to serve as the focal point for fusing knowledge from inside and outside the Fuji Oil Group.
 For example, research space has been consolidated on a single floor so that researchers can interact.
 With this new approach, barriers between departments have been removed, enabling free and frank communication.
 Innovations from new combinations have arisen from these discussions among researchers, such as oils and fats related technology that has led to a breakthrough on a certain soybean protein issue.
 The facility is also accelerating the fusion of knowledge and technology in ways such as establishing a collaboration laboratory for joint R&D with researchers from overseas group companies in a co-creation space.
 We are also vigorously promoting co-creation with customers through such measures as virtual factory tours that provide a conceptual image of product processing and an exhibition room that helps them understand the Fuji Oil Group’s businesses at a glance.